 You can also enjoy the many bars and restaurants open during this time of the year in Agios Athanasios.
 There are even spas in the area so that you can relax and stay warm while you’re there.
 Check out DaNala Beach if it’s something that interests you despite the cold weather.

 If you want to get away from everything, you should stop by Elatochori and spend some time around nature.
 It is located 105km away from Thessaloniki and 460km from Athens.
 Elatochori is a village located inside the forest.
 The snow resting atop the trees in the woods undoubtedly gives the perfect atmosphere for a Christmas getaway.

 The Kremaston Waterfalls situated at an altitude of 1000m., offer a spectacular view.
-At the ski center of Elatochori you can enjoy doing some winter sport activities.
+At the ski center of Elatochori you can enjoy doing some winter sports activities.
 They have ski schools, 3 lifts and 5 tracks.
 You should try some local delicacies.
 Their traditional marmalade is excellent, especially when you get some warm chocolate drinks to go with it.

 Volos is a popular Christmas destination in Greece, so you can’t go wrong by staying here for your short Christmas holiday.
 One thing special about Volos is the incredible festive lighting that spans a good part of the city.
 The festive lighting is blue in Volos and it feels like you are walking under a sparkling blue sky.